President Rouhani inspects flood damage in northern Iran

 Rouhani’s hardline rivals have accused the government of doing too little, too late.
 The head of the judiciary, Ebrahim Raisi, said on Tuesday that officials who mishandled the disaster and caused the death of civilians could face prosecution.

+The Revolutionary Guards had to blow up parts of a railway in northern Iran to facilitate the removal of water because there was no drainage channel under the raised structure.

+The state-run meteorological organization has also faced criticism, including from Rouhani, for inaccurate weather forecasts and its late warning of flooding.

-Tens of thousands of people have been displaced, and thousands put in emergency shelters provided by the government, state media said.
+Tens of thousands of people have been displaced and thousands are being housed in emergency shelters provided by the government, state media said.

-Iran is celebrating the Nowrouz new year holidays, a time when many families travel around the country, but police asked people to avoid unnecessary journeys.
+Iran is celebrating the Nowrouz new year holidays, a time when many families travel around the country, but rock falls and mudslides have blocked many roads and police asked people to avoid unnecessary journeys.

-National Iranian Gas Company said its pipeline network across the country had not been affected by the floods and that domestic and industrial consumers should not be concerned.
+However, National Iranian Gas Company said its pipeline network had not been affected by the floods.

 Reporting by Bozorgmehr Sharafedin; Editing by Gareth Jones